 The taste of fresh homemade ice cream and knowing it has 7 healthy, natural and organic ingredients adds a little bounce of glee into my life.
-And if you have a fat fear – please don’t!
 Consuming coconut and coconut milk in moderation can benefit your health and help fight infection.
 Coconuts are filled with Lauric acid – an antiviral and antibacterial.
-So enjoy this kind of healthy creamy ice cream!
+Go ahead and indulge and enjoy this rich chocolate “healthier” creamy ice cream!

-- 3 Tablespoon maple syrup or agave syrup
+- 3 Tablespoons maple syrup or agave syrup

 - ⅔ cup unsweetened cocoa powder